redis/docs/content/operate/rc/rc-quickstart.md

 1. Connect to your database

-If you already have an account, see [Create a database]({{< relref "/operate/rc/databases/create-database" >}}) to create a Free 30 MB Essentials database.
+If you already have an account, see [Create an Essentials database]({{< relref "/operate/rc/databases/create-essentials-database" >}}) to create a Free 30 MB Essentials database.
 Free plans are a type of Essentials plans; this provides an easy upgrade path when you need it.

 If you already have a database, see [Manage databases]({{< relref "/operate/rc/databases/" >}}).